tlswg/wg-materials/ietf105/minutes.md

 Chris Woo this is mostly a text issue

-Subodh Iyengar - hrr generator should be able to be different than entity that creates server hello
+Subodh Iyengar - hrr generator should not be able to be different than entity that creates server hello.
+We should fix this more generally

 Ekr - possible to not require, but it definitely leaks information